-Tips: You can deselect unwanted areas by pressing the Option key and draw over the unwanted area or select the Subtract from selection button from the top menu.
+Tips: You can deselect unwanted areas by pressing the Option key and drawing over the unwanted area or selecting the Subtract from selection button from the top menu.

 Step 4: Go to the Layers panel and add a solid color layer when you’re happy with the selection.

 Select a color and click OK.
-You’ll the cat eyes changed to the solid color you select.
+You’ll see the cat’s eyes changed to the solid color you select.
 Don’t freak out, wait for the next step.

 Step 5: Go back to Layer 1 and change the blending mode to Color.